Big lie: Cold War

+By Republicans

-The term has been used by prominent figures on the American Right to describe allegations that Trump's victory in the 2016 elections was the result of alleged collusion between his campaign and Russia.
-Former Attorney General William Barr described those allegations as "a very damaging, big lie" that inhibited the administration's ability to properly deal with Putin, a sentiment also echoed by Newt Gingrich.
+The term has been used by prominent American right-wing figures to describe allegations that Trump's victory in the 2016 elections was the result of collusion between his campaign and Russia.
+Former Attorney General William Barr described those allegations as "a very damaging, big lie" that inhibited the administration's ability to properly deal with Vladimir Putin, a sentiment also echoed by Former House Speaker Newt Gingrich.

-By early 2021, Trump and several prominent Republicans tried to appropriate the term "the big lie", claiming that it refers to other electoral issues.
+By early 2021, Trump and several prominent Republicans started to use the term "the big lie", claiming that it refers to other electoral issues.
 Trump stated that the term refers to the "Fraudulent Presidential Election of 2020".
-An opinion piece in the typically conservative Wall Street Journal, as well as Republican politicians Mitch McConnell and Newt Gingrich, referred to "the big lie" as Democratic opposition to what were new and more restrictive voter identification requirements.
+An opinion piece in the typically center-right Wall Street Journal, as well as Republican politicians Mitch McConnell and Newt Gingrich, referred to "the big lie" as Democratic opposition to what were new and more restrictive voter identification requirements.
 McConnell's office referred to a Democratic attempt to abolish the filibuster to enact voting rights legislation as "the left's Big Lie [that] there is some evil anti-voting conspiracy sweeping America".
-Timothy Snyder observes:
+Timothy Snyder describes attempts to invert the narrative:

 The lie is so big that it reorders the world.
 And so part of telling the big lie is that you immediately say it's the other side that tells the big lie.
 Sadly, but it's just a matter of record, all of that is in Mein Kampf.

 By January 2022, Republicans were taking actions to impose new voting restrictions and to take complete control of voting and the administrative management of elections, all while a large majority of Republicans continued to believe that the 2020 election had been stolen from them and asserted that democracy was at risk of failing.
 Extensive press coverage indicated the Republican efforts themselves appeared to present a threat to democracy.